 In this post, I will deal with the data issues – that’s my job!
 But I do need to stress that inspection is about much more than just data analysis.
 To look backwards for a moment, the analysis published prior to this blog was prepared in response to a very specific request from a member of the public.
 This request focused on the outcomes of schools that have high proportions of White British pupils who are eligible for FSM.

 The broad assertion in some of the reporting of that data was that school judgements are negatively biased against schools with relatively high levels of deprived (as measured by those who are eligible for FSM) White British pupils.
 While Ofsted strongly refutes any accusation of systematic bias in our judgements, we are not surprised by findings that identify differences between overall effectiveness judgements in schools or areas with differing levels of progress and attainment.

-So what do the data say?
+So what does the data say?

 First, let’s look at the original analysis.
 There were some misunderstandings about what the data showed – we addressed those in a separate piece of work sent to the original blogger - so we’ve replicated the original chart with clearer labelling below.

 Most recent overall effectiveness grades of secondary schools, by the proportion of pupils who are White British and eligible for free school meals, 30 April 2018